asemptote/extended-anderson-criticality/README.md

 ## Requirements

-Python 3 for network simulations on the PBS cluster, Wolfram Language 11+ for data analysis
+Python 3 for network simulations on the PBS cluster, Wolfram Language 11+ for theory and data analysis